parsaz00/Haskle-Wordle-Clone/README.md

 + Amar Gill (student # 51913747)
 + Parsa Seyed Zehtab # (student #84226935)
 + Tovar Montana (student # 71746598)
-+ We call ourselves: The Wordlers!
++ We call ourselves: The Hasklers!

 # Acknowledgments
 We received valuable support from various resources:

 + We used Hoogle to explore standard Haskell libraries, especially for string manipulation and I/O functions.
-+ We were using https://hspec.github.io/ doc to create our tests and learn Hspec
++ We were using https://hspec.github.io/ doc to create our tests and to learn more about Hspec.
 + The CPSC 312 Teaching Assistants provided feedback on game design and debugging...
 Eventually!

 ## Product Pitch